rusticbison/website/_posts/2017-10-28-five-minute-monero.md

-Monero is a cryptocurrency that tries to deliver the benefits of what we imagine a good digital cash would offer.
+Monero is a cryptocurrency delivers the benefits of what we imagine a good digital cash might offer.
 Some of its properties include:

 * Total privacy
 * The ability to prove that you made a payment
 * About 2 minutes to settlement
 * Low and predictable transaction fees, and a perpetual 1% inflation rate

-There are no other cryptocurrencies currently available that deliver the same level of privacy and usability as Monero.
-But this is still a young technology, and at the moment, user-friendly wallets and other applications running on Monero are practically non-existent.
-So if you want to start using Monero today, the only safe and usable wallet is the reference client.
+There is no other cryptocurrency currently available that deliver the same level of privacy and usability as Monero.

-One problem is that this reference client is not as “user friendly” as people would generally expect.
-No worries, robust and user friendly wallets, including my company's upcoming iOS app, the X Wallet, are coming soon.
-But if you’re impatient and want to try Monero now, I’ve written a short guide here that will get you started in about 5 minutes.
+At the moment there's only one trustworthy and reliable wallet for Monero, and that's the official wallet that the Monero project developers maintain.
+The problem is that this wallet isn't as user friendly as many people would have hoped.
+So I’ve written a short guide here that will hopefully get you started with Monero in about 5 minutes.

 This tutorial is for OS X, but the general process is the same for other operating systems.